rabdelmonem0/README-generator/README.md

     * [License](#License)

   ## Descritpion
   This assignment was created via Node.js to generate a READEME.md file.
+It uses iqurirer to create a prompt to ask the user a few questions in order to put together all the data needed to create the perfect README.md file.

   ## Installation
-  Inquirer must be installed in order for this application to run properly
+  Inquirer must be installed in order for this application to run properly.

   ## Usage
-  To install iquirer run in the terminal command line npm install inquirer
+  To install iquirer run in the terminal command line npm install inquirer.

   ## Contribution
   Rwan Abdelmonem